Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Old town if It is your first time visiting Salzburg; You want somewhere that is very central with plenty to see and do; You are visiting in winter for the Christmas market, December, winter, or any time of the year;

-Best Places To Stay In Salzburg Old Town:
+Best Places To Stay In Salzburg Old Town for first-timers:

-luxury ($$$): Radisson Blu Hotel Altstadt This 5-star hotel is centrally situated in Salzburg Old Town, on the banks of the Salzach River.
+luxury ($$$): Radisson Blu Hotel Altstadt, 5-star hotel, centrally situated in Salzburg Old Town, on the banks of the Salzach River.
 It has an on-site air-conditioned Symphonie restaurant offers Austrian cusines and the views of Kapuzinerberg mountain.

-mid-range ($$): Altstadt Hotel Stadtkrug This 4-star hotel is located in Salzburg’s Old Town, in the charming Linzergasse street, close to Mirabell Palace and Mozart’s Birthplace.
-It features elegant rooms with a flat-screen cable TV, a minibar, a safe, and a spacious and stylish bathroom with a hairdryer.
+mid-range ($$): Altstadt Hotel Stadtkrug, 4-star hotel, in Salzburg’s Old Town, on Linzergasse street, close to Mirabell Palace and Mozart’s Birthplace.
+It features elegant rooms with a flat-screen cable TV, a safe, and a spacious and stylish bathroom with a hairdryer.

-budget ($): Star Inn Hotel Premium Salzburg Gablerbräu, by Quality, This 3-star hotel is located in the Old Town, at the foot of the Kapuzinerberg hill.
+budget ($): Star Inn Hotel Premium Salzburg Gablerbräu, by Quality, 3-star hotel, in Old Town, at the foot of the Kapuzinerberg hill.
 It is close to Mozart’s residence, the Mirabell Gardens, and Getreidegasse street.
-It features air-conditioned rooms with a flat-screen TV, parquet flooring, a safe, and a modern bathroom.
+It has rooms for both singles, couples, and families.

 Neustadt, Where to Stay in Salzburg for Nightlife